mhanberg/temple/README.md

 Temple is a DSL for writing HTML using Elixir.

-You're probably here because you want to use Temple to write Phoenix templates, which is why Temple includes a [Phoenix template engine](#phoenix-templates) and Temple-compatible [Phoenix form helpers](#phoenixhtml).
+You're probably here because you want to use Temple to write Phoenix templates, which is why Temple includes a [Phoenix template engine](#phoenix-templates).

 ## Installation